Study NZCEL and “feel good about being part of New Zealand.”

 Since being here, Junior has become committed to improving his English, and he has a new goal to motivate him.

-While flicking through an issue of ELP’s Connecting Cultures magazine, he stumbled across an article about former refugee Eric, from El Salvador, who is now a police officer in Rotorua.
+While flicking through an issue of ELP’s Connecting Cultures magazine, he stumbled across an article about former refugee Eric Alvarez, from El Salvador, who is now a police officer in Rotorua.
 Junior was inspired by Eric’s story and is now committed to following in his footsteps.

 Gaining NZCEL level 2 will enable Junior to take his studies further.
 Once he graduates with his certificate, he plans to attend Whitereia to further his computer and maths skills before applying for Police College.